 Frequently Asked Questions

-The AME Defendants and Newport deny all allegations in the Lawsuit.
-The Settlements therefore are not an admission of any wrongdoing by the AME Defendants or Newport or an indication that any law was violated.
-The Court has not ruled on the merits of the claims asserted by Plaintiffs against the AME Defendants and Newport in the Lawsuit.
-By approving the Settlements and issuing the Notice, the Court is not suggesting which side would win or lose this case if it went to trial.
+Symetra denies all of the claims asserted against it in the Lawsuit.
+The Symetra Settlement therefore is not an admission of any wrongdoing or liability by Symetra or an indication that any law was violated or wrong committed.
+The Court has not ruled on the merits of the claims asserted by Plaintiffs against Symetra in the Lawsuit.
+By approving the Symetra Settlement and issuing this Notice, the Court is not suggesting which side would win or lose this case if it went to trial.

-The Court has not decided in favor of Plaintiffs, the AME Defendants, or Newport.
+The Court has not decided in favor of Plaintiffs or Symetra.
 There was no trial.
-The Settlements do not indicate that the Court or a jury would decide in favor of Plaintiffs against the AME Defendants or Newport.
-Additionally, the Lawsuit remains ongoing against the Non-Settling Defendants.
-However, to avoid additional expense, inconvenience, and risks of continued litigation, Plaintiffs, the AME Defendants, and Newport have concluded that it is in their respective best interests to settle the claims brought by Plaintiffs against the AME Defendants in the Action as well as to settle the claims brought by Plaintiffs and the AME Defendants gainst Newport.
+The Symetra Settlement does not indicate that the Court or a jury would decide in favor of Plaintiffs or against Symetra.
+Additionally, the Lawsuit remains ongoing against the Non-Settling Defendants (listed in section 2 above).
+However, to avoid additional expense, inconvenience, and risks of continued litigation, Plaintiffs and Symetra have concluded that it is in their respective best interests to settle the claims brought by Plaintiffs against Symetra.

-These Settlements were reached after a lengthy and comprehensive exchange of extensive information about and investigation of the facts and legal arguments in support of, and against, all of the claims raised in the Lawsuit by any party.
-By settling now, the Plaintiffs, the AME Defendants, and Newport avoid the burden, expense, and uncertainty of continued litigation on the Plaintiffs’ claims against the AME Defendants and on the Plaintiffs and the AME Defendants’ claims against Newport.
+The Symetra Settlement was reached after a lengthy and comprehensive exchange of extensive information about and investigation into the allegations, facts, and legal arguments regarding all of the claims raised in the Lawsuit by all parties.
+By settling now, Plaintiffs and Symetra avoid the burden, expense, and uncertainty of continued litigation of the Plaintiffs’ claims against Symetra.

-Additionally, the net interest earned by the Qualified Settlement Fund prior to distribution will be distributed to the Settlement Class as part of the “Net Settlement Amount” (which equals the combined Settlement Amounts plus interest earned minus any Notice and Settlement Administration Expenses and/or awards of attorneys’ fees and costs or service awards to the named Plaintiffs).
+Additionally, the net interest earned by the Qualified Settlement Fund prior to distribution will be distributed to the Settlement Class Members as part of the “Net Settlement Amount” (which equals the Symetra Settlement Amount plus interest earned minus any taxes on that interest, Notice and Settlement Administration Expenses, and/or awards of attorneys’ fees and costs or service awards to the named Plaintiffs, as explained in the next paragraph).

 Attorneys’ Fees and Costs.
-Because this is a class action lawsuit, the attorneys representing Plaintiffs and the Class (“Class Counsel”) must seek approval from the Court for an award of attorneys’ fees and costs for their time and expenses spent litigating the Action as well as for appropriate service awards for the named Plaintiffs for their time spent representing the Class and participating in the Action.
-Class Counsel intends to request that the Court award up to 33 and 1/3% of the combined Settlement Amounts plus interest earned in attorneys’ fees, approximately $1,200,000 in costs, and $20,000 as a service award for each named Plaintiff.
-Any award of attorneys’ fees and costs and any service awards will be paid out of the combined Settlement Amounts.
+Because this is a class action lawsuit, the attorneys representing Plaintiffs and the retirement plan participants (“Class Counsel”) must seek approval from the Court for an award of attorneys’ fees and costs for their time and expenses spent litigating the Lawsuit as well as for appropriate service awards for the named Plaintiffs for their time spent representing the Class and participating in the Lawsuit.
+Class Counsel intends to request that the Court award up to 33 and 1/3% of the Symetra Settlement Amount plus interest earned in attorneys’ fees.

-Class Counsel will submit their petition for attorneys’ fees, costs, and service awards on May 7, 2025 and a copy of their petition will be available here.
-Please note that Class Counsel reserves the right to petition for an additional award of attorneys’ fees and costs and for payment of appropriate service awards based on any additional recovery obtained from the on-Settling Defendants.
+Class Counsel will submit their petition for attorneys’ fees, costs, and service awards on June 17, 2026, and a copy of their petition will be available on the Case Documents page at that time.
+Please note that Class Counsel reserves the right to petition for an additional award of attorneys’ fees and costs and for payment of appropriate service awards based on any additional recovery obtained in the future from the Non-Settling Defendants.

-Every Class Member who does not opt out of either or both Settlements (the “Settlement Class”) will automatically be allocated a pro rata share of the Net Settlement Amount.
-You do not have to submit a claim form in order to be allocated a pro rata share of the Net Settlement Amount.
+Every Settlement Class Member who does not opt out of the Symetra Settlement (the “Settlement Class”) will automatically be allocated a pro-rata share of the Net Settlement Amount, which will be deposited in the Settlement Class Member’s retirement account.
+You do not have to submit a claim form in order to be allocated a pro-rata share of the Net Settlement Amount.

-The Net Settlement Amount will be distributed pro rata to Settlement Class Members based on the ratio of the Class Member’s account alance as of June 30, 2021, to the total value of all Class Members’ account balances as of June 30, 2021, accounting for any distributions taken by participants between June 30, 2021, and the date those balances were retroactively calculated.
-The Settlement dministrator will be responsible for calculating how to allocate the Net Settlement Amount and will oversee the transfer of the Net settlement Amount from the Qualified Settlement Fund to the Qualified Trust.
+The Net Settlement Amount will be distributed pro rata to Settlement Class Members based on the ratio of the Settlement Class Member’s account balance as of June 30, 2021, to the total value of all Settlement Class Members’ account balances as of June 30, 2021, accounting for any distributions taken by the Settlement Class Member between June 30, 2021, and the date those balances were retroactively calculated.
+The Settlement Administrator will be responsible for calculating how to allocate the Net Settlement Amount and will oversee the transfer of the Net Settlement Amount from the Qualified Settlement Fund to the Qualified Trust.

-The Settlement Administrator will issue any tax forms as may be required by law for all amounts paid pursuant to the Settlements.
-The Settlement Administrator, AME Defendants and its counsel, Newport and its counsel, Plaintiffs and Class Counsel, and the Court cannot provide you with tax advice.
-Accordingly, you should consult with your tax advisor concerning the tax consequences and treatment of allocations under the Settlements.
+The Settlement Administrator will issue any tax forms as may be required by law for all amounts paid pursuant to the Settlement.
+The Settlement Administrator, Symetra and its counsel, Plaintiffs and Class Counsel, and the Court cannot provide you with tax advice.
+Accordingly, you should consult with your tax advisor concerning the tax consequences and treatment of allocations under the Settlement.

-Your individual share of the Net Settlement Amount will be based on the allocation described in FAQ 5.
-Your individual share of the Net Settlement Amount is provided on the notice letter you may have received.
+Your individual share of the Net Settlement Amount will be based on the methodology described above.
 This amount is only an estimate, and the actual amount you receive may be more or less than the estimated amount.
-No shares will be allocated if the Court does not grant final approval of the Settlements.
+No money will be allocated to you if you opt out or the Court does not grant final approval of the Settlement.

-If you do nothing and do not opt out of either or both Settlements, your pro-rata share of the Net Settlement Amount will be automatically deposited into the Qualified Trust on your behalf after the Court grants final approval of the Settlements.
-Then, for settlement Class Members who are eligible to take distributions, those Settlement Class Members will be able to take distributions from the Qualified Trust of their share of the Net Settlement Amount once the Net Settlement Amount has been transferred to the Qualified Trust.
+If you do nothing and do not opt out of the Symetra Settlement, your pro-rata share of the Net Settlement Amount will be automatically deposited into the Qualified Trust on your behalf after the Court grants final approval of the Settlement.
+Then, for Settlement Class Members who are eligible to take distributions, those Settlement Class Members will be able to take distributions from the Qualified Trust of their share of the Net Settlement Amount once the Net Settlement Amount has been transferred to the Qualified Trust.

 In no event shall any Settlement Class Member be entitled to a distribution of their pro-rata share of the Net Settlement Amount prior to the transfer of the Net Settlement Amount to the Qualified Trust.

-If the Court finally approves the Settlements, the Court will enter judgment on Plaintiffs’ claims against the AME Defendants and Newport, and the judgment and Settlement Agreements will bind all Class Members who have not timely opted out of the Settlements and will bar all such Settlement Class Members from bringing certain claims against the AME Defendants and Newport as described below.
+If the Court finally approves the Symetra Settlement, the Court will enter judgment on Plaintiffs’ and the Settlement Class’s claims against Symetra, and the judgment and Settlement Agreement will bind all Settlement Class Members who have not timely opted out of the Settlement.
+Those Settlement Class Members will be barred from bringing any claims against Symetra related in any way to the allegations in the Lawsuit as described below.
 Specifically, you will be giving up or “releasing” the claims described below:

-To opt out and exclude yourself from either the AME Settlement, the Newport Settlement, or both Settlements, you must mail a signed letter to the Settlement Administrator at the following address on or before June 6, 2025.
-No Request for Exclusion forms postmarked after this date will be valid.
+To opt out and exclude yourself from the Symetra Settlement, you must mail a signed letter to the Settlement Administrator at the following address on or before July 17, 2026.
+No Opt-Out Requests postmarked after this date will be valid.

 In re: AME Church Employee Retirement Fund Litigation Settlement Administrator